 What is the IRC doing to help?

-As arrivals increase in 2021, the IRC and our partners continue to provide essential humanitarian assistance, including:
+In 2022, the IRC and our partners continue to provide essential humanitarian assistance, including:

-- Medical screening and first aid
+- Covid-19 screening and medical check

 - Clothing and hygiene products